microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/iot_uses_cases/aks/_index.md

   > **Note: Azure Kubernetes Service is now in preview on Azure IoT Edge.
 You can find more details about this service in the [IoT Edge's support for Kubernetes document](https://microsoft.github.io/iotedge-k8s-doc/)**

-The following README will guide you on how to use the provided [Terraform](https://www.terraform.io/) plan to deploy an [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes) cluster and connect it as an Azure Arc-enabled Kubernetes resource.
+The following Jumpstart scenario will guide you on how to use the provided [Terraform](https://www.terraform.io/) plan to deploy an [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes) cluster and connect it as an Azure Arc-enabled Kubernetes resource.

 ## Prerequisites